 The last thing that factors into the cost of airbag replacement is the make and model of your car.
 If you’re wondering how much it costs to replace airbags, this is one of the most substantial contributors.

 One reason is that some models sell better than others, meaning there are more of them on the road.
-In most cases, if you take a popular, non-luxury sedan that has been well-received, you’ll find the parts for them at a more affordable cost – including an airbag.
+In most cases, if you take a popular, non-luxury sedan that has been highly-regarded, you’ll find the parts for them at a more affordable cost – including an airbag.

 However, generally, and taking everything into account, a replacement for an airbag will typically range in cost from $1,000 to $1750.